-On the other hand, the sharing of livelihoods is still far from reality in our prosperous societies.
-In 1989, the The federal government unanimously promised to eliminate the shameful existence of Canadian children's poverty.
-They have set a deadline by the year 2000 for the beginning of the third millennium.
-We are now thirty years later and twenty years past the solemnly committed deadline.
-And there is still one in five poor children in Canada, according to the Campaign 2000 latest report[7].
-Not being able to lodge, clothe, and feed properly is a tragedy that no child or citizen deserves.
-We must immediately eliminate poverty for all.
+On the other hand, the sharing of livelihoods is still far from being a reality in our prosperous societies.
+In 1989, the shameful existence of Canadian children's poverty was a fact that the Federal government unanimously promised to eliminate by the year 2000, for the beginning of the third millennium.
+We are now thirty years later, and twenty years passed the solemnly committed deadline.
+And there is still one in five poor children in Canada, according to the Campaign 2000 latest report[6].
+No child or even no citizen deserves not to be able to lodge, clothe, and feed properly.
+Poverty must be eliminated immediately, for all.